Welcome to LACE

 Limited free parking available on site

-LACE is proud to announce the launch of this 2025’s edition of Artists’ Film International (AFI’25), a touring film program which is collectively curated and presented by fifteen international arts organizations and convened by Forma.
+LACE is proud to present the 2025 edition of Artists’ Film International (AFI’25), a touring film program which is collectively curated and presented by sixteen international arts organizations and convened by Forma.
 AFI’25 introduces the work of talented moving image artists to worldwide audiences, and will be live over 300 days, with exhibitions, screenings and public programs hosted across four continents.

 This year the AFI partners have commissioned or selected recent artists’ films which respond to the theme “Dream States.”
 AFI’25 delves into the transformative power of dreaming as a space for processing the past and envisioning alternative futures.
 Exploring the dynamic relationship between personal and political landscapes, AFI’25 investigates how individual consciousness and external realities converge to drive change.
 The program looks to films that explore how the emancipatory quality of dreams and altered states of reality can reshape the physical and psychological boundaries around us, challenge established norms, and confront the status quo.